2022 Horticulture Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to horticulture, with approximately 18.2% of workers getting one.
-Find out other typical degree levels for horticulture workers below.
+See the the most common levels of education for horticulture workers below.

 |Level of Education||Percentage of Workers|